Tropical Storm Eta hits Cuba, Florida braces itself | DW | 08.11.2020

 Much of central Cuba was already under a tropical storm warning prior to making landfall, as was the northwestern Bahamas and the southern part of the US state of Florida.

-Eta is expected to cross over Cuba, dumping 5 to 10 inches (50 to 125 mm) of rain, with isolated storm totals up to 15 inches, enhancing risks of flash flooding, and a dangerous storm surge of 2 to 4 feet (0.6 to 1.2 meters) above normal tide levels.
+Eta is expected to cross over Cuba on Saturday night into Sunday, dumping 5 to 10 inches (50 to 125 mm) of rain, with isolated storm totals up to 15 inches, enhancing risks of flash flooding, and a dangerous storm surge of 2 to 4 feet (0.6 to 1.2 meters) above normal tide levels.

 Read more: Extreme weather explained: How climate change makes storms stronger